Skip to content

 Strategy Used to Be a Document.
 Now It's a Discipline.

-In late 2023, a single ChatGPT update turned a whole cohort of startups' only differentiator into a checkbox.
+In late 2023, OpenAI shipped one ChatGPT update that turned a whole cohort of startups' only differentiator into a checkbox.
 This is what strategy has to become when the ground can move on the platform's schedule, not yours.

 · 7 min read

-What is worth sitting with is not that it happened, but how fast it happened.
+It matters less that this happened than how fast it happened.
 Kodak took the better part of two decades to lose the ground under film.
-Blockbuster had years to read the mail-order DVD and then the stream coming for it.
-This founder's differentiation did not erode over a long decline they could have managed around; it closed inside a keynote.
+Blockbuster had years to recognize the threat from mail-order DVDs and then streaming.
+This founder's differentiation did not erode over a long decline they could have managed around; it disappeared during a single keynote.

 Strategy used to be a document you wrote once a year.
-Now it is a discipline you run every week, because a single model release can erase a year of differentiation in an afternoon.
+Now it is a discipline you run every week, because a frontier lab can erase a year of your differentiation in an afternoon with a single model release.

-This note is the field evidence for a claim our essay The Discipline states and then leaves you to take on faith: that strategy is a set of deliberate exclusions, and that a model update from a frontier lab can vaporize your differentiation overnight.
-Here is that claim happening in the open, with names and dates, and here is what the people who survived it did differently.
+This note is the field evidence for a claim we make in our essay The Discipline and then leave you to take on faith: that strategy is a set of deliberate exclusions, and that a frontier lab can vaporize your differentiation overnight with one model update.
+Here is that claim borne out in the open, with names and dates, and here is what the people who survived it did differently.

 For twenty years, product strategy was an artifact.
-You wrote a document, usually annually, that named a three-to-five-year horizon, set quarterly checkpoints against it, and rested on defensibility you accumulated slowly: a feature lead measured in release cycles, an integration nobody else had bothered to build, a brand customers trusted.
-The document worked because the ground under it held still long enough to execute the plan written on it.
+You wrote a document, usually annually, that named a three-to-five-year horizon, set quarterly checkpoints against it, and rested on defensibility you accumulated slowly: a feature lead measured in release cycles, an integration no competitor had built, a brand customers trusted.
+The document worked because the market moved slowly enough for you to execute the plan written on it.

 That assumption is what broke.
 Categories that were stable for a decade can now be reshaped in a quarter, which means the strategic horizon got shorter at the same time the stakes got higher.
 An annual roadmap is obsolete before you finish presenting it, and a quarterly one is mostly obsolete by its own Q3.
-The shift is not that planning stopped mattering.
-It is that the saved file stopped being the point.
+Planning did not stop mattering, but the document you save at the end is no longer the valuable part.
 Strategy became less like a blueprint you draw once and more like a thing you keep running, because the question is no longer "what is our three-year plan" but "is the plan we wrote last month still true this morning."

 The disruption clock is collapsingFive horizontal bars, longest at top, shortest at bottom.
 Older incumbents took years to be displaced.
 AI-native cases close in months, weeks, or a single keynote.
 Caption: the window to erase your differentiation is collapsing.WHAT WAS DISPLACEDTIME TO DISPLACEMENTKodak, filmabout 20 yearsBlockbuster, rentalabout 7 yearsEdtech incumbent39 monthsModel wrapperweeks after a releaseDocument-chat cohortone keynoteYEARSAN AFTERNOONThe window to erase your differentiation is collapsing, on the platform's schedule.